There are several different types of HD CCTV on the market and they are all subtly different. It's important to make sure you choose the right type.

 This is our preferred technology.
 It is fully compatible with standard definition analogue cameras (D1 and 960H resolution), 720P and 1080P are both supported although we only sell the higher resolution 1080P cameras.
 Cable runs can be made in CAT5e or CAT6 cable using video baluns just as you would with standard CCTV.
 As with standard definition, CCTV HD-TVI allows long cable runs without the need for repeaters.
 The other great thing about TVI is that unlike HD-CVI which is only available from one company HD-TVI was developed by the American company Techpoint and is supplied as an open platform which means it is used by many different manufacturers.

 Another technology from China.
-The big benefit is cost, it's cheap.
+The big benefit is the cost, it's cheap.
 Image quality isn't as good as HD-TVI and it is more limited in terms of hybrid compatibility.

 Please feel free to call and discuss the various HD options available on the market.